• You are currently seeing the hobby gardeners view

 Why can I not find a best-before date?

-Instead, we offer you the option of retrieving the current germination capacity results from our diagnostics process using the lot number on the seed bag.
+Instead, we offer you the option of retrieving the current germination capacity results from our diagnostics process using the lot number on the seed packets.
 If your seeds are stored properly, this result will give you a much better indication of their germination capacity than a less informative best-before date.